 As the travel industry and our communities continue to adjust to COVID-19 (Coronavirus), we have implemented the following protocols to ensure the safety to our guests, our staff, and ourselves:

-2-night separation for room reservations – To the best of our ability, we will keep a two-night separation between guest checkout and guest check-in for each of our rooms.
-If we are unable to keep the 2-day separation, we will contact the guest to discuss options.
+1-night separation for room reservations – To the best of our ability, we will keep a one-night separation between guest checkout and guest check-in for each of our rooms.
+If we are unable to keep the 1-day separation, we will contact the guest to discuss options.

 We will extend our breakfast times and utilize both dining areas to allow guests to dine in separate areas.
 If groups of two or more are traveling together, we will discuss their options at check-in.

 We will offer breakfast "to-go" options for those guests who do not feel comfortable eating in our dining rooms.